 In Luxembourg, cherry laurel is a common garden plant, mostly planted to build hedges.
 The first documented occurrence of the species in Luxembourg dates from 1952.
 It was found by Adolphe Molitor in Höhenhof, municipality of Luxembourg (Herbarium specimen).
 Since 2016, the plant was discovered in forest areas west of Steinsel, between Steinsel and Bridel, in Bereldange, close to the natural reserve Haard – Hesselsbierg – Staebierg next to Dudelange, near Cruchten (Krippel et al. 2018: 70).
 Since then, further locations have been found which suggest that the species is expanding into the wild.
-For the moment, only seven observations are documented in the Recorder database (25/09/2018).
+21 observations are currently documented in the Recorder database (25/09/2018).
 A similar behaviour can be observed in neighbouring Belgium (Henneresse 2014).

 Cherry laurel is a shrub that thrives in woodland areas with moist, slightly acidic soils, both in well-lit and shaded conditions.
 Fruits are dispersed over long distances by birds.
 In recent years, seedlings have increasingly been observed in the wild (Source: http://ias.biodiversity.be/species/show/112).